 Here are some reasons that fermented foods and drinks are superior:

-(If you are just starting to use probiotics, be sure to read Is It Possible To Get Too MUCH Fermented Food In Your Diet? by Dr. Leonard Smith.
+(If you are just starting to use probiotics, be sure to read Is It Possible To Get Too MUCH Fermented Food In Your Diet? by Dr. Leonard Smith.)

 Our probiotic liquids and culture starters fit every lifestyle and every taste to populate your gut with a variety of nature's beneficial bacteria and yeast.

-Dong Quai is a potent probiotic drink that gives your body beneficial bacteria and healing herbs at the same time.
-Try Dong Quai today! |
+Cocobiotic is a potent probiotic drink that gives your body beneficial bacteria it needs on the go!

 Make Your Own!